-In addition to work on the amide I spectroscopy of proteins, there have been studies which show an impact of the isotopic composition of the solvent on their vibrational relaxation behaviour.
-In a study which measured the vibrational lifetime of the amide I band of several globular proteins it was found that replacing D_2O with H_2O resulted in a 10% reduction in relaxation time on average (Figure 3).
-13 It has been hypothesised that the resonance of the δ{HOH} mode with the amide I band, along with the propensity for direct hydrogen bond contacts to occur between the solvent and the peptide C=O unit would lead to an efficient vibrational relaxation mechanism, similar to that observed for other chemical systems where an analogous resonance exists.
-54-55 The 10% reduction observed for the studied proteins would seem to be much less dramatic than might be expected based on these studies of solutes which exhibit far less structural complexity.
-However, in the case of proteins, it must be taken into account that i) only a fraction of protein residues will be fully exposed to the solvent, ii) each protein will differ in terms of its structure and solvent interactions, and iii) the process of intramolecular relaxation within secondary structural units might be expected to be rapid due to H-bonding and associated vibrational coupling and this may compete effectively with solvent-mediated relaxation.
-Thus, a careful study of relaxation behaviour as a function of secondary structure and solvent exposure would be beneficial in addressing these open questions.
+In addition to work on the amide I spectroscopy of proteins, there have been studies that show an impact of the isotopic composition of the solvent on their vibrational relaxation behavior.
+In a study that measured the vibrational lifetime of the amide I band of several globular proteins, it was found that replacing D2O with H2O resulted in a 10% reduction in relaxation time on average (Fig. 3).
+It has been hypothesized that the resonance of the $\delta{HOH}$ mode with the amide I band, along with the propensity for direct hydrogen bond contacts to occur between the solvent and the peptide C=O unit, would lead to an efficient vibrational relaxation mechanism, similar to that observed for other chemical systems where an analogous resonance exists.
+The 10% reduction observed for the studied proteins would seem to be much less dramatic than might be expected based on these studies of solutes, which exhibit far less structural complexity.
+However, in the case of proteins, it must be taken into account that (i) only a fraction of protein residues will be fully exposed to the solvent, (ii) each protein will differ in terms of its structure and solvent interactions, and (iii) the process of intramolecular relaxation within secondary structural units might be expected to be rapid due to H-bonding and associated vibrational coupling, and this may compete effectively with solvent-mediated relaxation.
+Thus, a careful study of relaxation behavior as a function of secondary structure and solvent exposure would be beneficial in addressing these open questions.